Overview: See the tallest waterfall in New Jersey and enjoy a steep hike up to Hemlock Pond.

 Elevation gain: 1,000 feet

-Location: Delaware Water Gap National Park, Mountain Rd, Layton, NJ
+Location: Delaware Water Gap National Recreation Area, Mountain Rd, Layton, NJ

 Parking: A parking lot along Mountain Road is located right across from the base of the falls.
 There is no address for the lot.
 Use these coordinates: 41.1370383 N,-74.8897392 W. Note that Mountain Road has ruts and bumps so if you have a low clearance vehicle, take it slow.